trishantpahwa/Leela/README.md

 # Leela
-An Indian wrapper of ExpressJS, with a few tweeks.
+An wrapper of ExpressJS, with a few tweeks and an India twist.